walkerdb/supreme_court_transcripts/README.md

 At the end of each transcript json file is a `media_file` field, which contains an array of objects holding Amazon s3 links to the digitized audio for that hearing in `mp3`, `ogg`, and `m3u8` formats.

+## Where does this come from?

+All data retrieved on May 30, 2017 from [oyez.org](https://www.oyez.org)'s public api.
+Read more about the Oyez project [here](https://www.oyez.org/about).

+[Licensed as CC-BY-NC to Oyez, Inc.](https://www.oyez.org/license), a collaboration of Cornell’s Legal Information Institute, Chicago-Kent College of Law, and Justia.com.

 ## Oyez API

-It's not documented on the site, but here is the gist of it:
+Oyez has a wonderful but undocumented public API.
+Here's the gist of it:

 To retrieve all case summaries (the equivalent of the `case_summaries.json` file):
 `https://api.oyez.org/cases?per_page=0`